weigert/TinyEngine/examples/6_Tree/README.md

         Split Size - Critical size when a branch stops being a leaf node and splits

 Note that these parameters are currently fixed, but could potentially be sampled from distributions instead (e.g. normal distribution around a mean) to give more realism.

+This is merely an approximation of reality, and isn't entirely realistic.
+Other possible improvements could be:

+        - Growth only in girth, not length
+        - More than single splits
+        - Dynamic Properties
+          - Dependency on the current branch number
+          - Different Branch Types spawning different branch types
+        - Actual Leaf Growth
+        - More intelligent choice of growth direction based on a simple rule

 ### Visualization
 The leaves are a particle system.
 They use the image `leaf.png`, and they always face the camera.
 You can alter color, opacity, size and spread (you can have multiple leaves around a branch).